Welcome to University Student Housing!

 Incense

 Burning of incense in the University Student Housing is strictly prohibited.
-The evidence of burned incense is cause enough for disciplinary action and/or confiscation.
+The evidence of burned incense is enough for disciplinary action and/or confiscation.

 Objects Producing Smoke or Vapor